david-rahrer/nginx-wordpress/README.md

 nginx-wordpress
 ===============

-Nginx and PHP-FPM configuration for Wordpress install
+Nginx and PHP-FPM configuration for Wordpress install.
+Current work goes into "optimized" branch and is merged to master periodically.

 To Do
 =====